zaiisao/Documentation/en/Interactive Broadcast/camera_exposure_focus_ios.md

 ## Implementation

-Before proceeding, ensure that you implement a basic video call or live broadcast in your project.
-See [Start a Call](../../en/Interactive%20Broadcast/start_call_ios.md)/[Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_ios.md) for details.
+Before proceeding, ensure that you have implemented basic real-time functions in your project.
+See [Start a  Call](../../en/Interactive%20Broadcast/start_call_ios.md) or [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_ios.md) for details.

 Refer to the following steps to set the camera exposure and focus: